The variance of a general class of multiplicative functions in short intervals: Proof of Proposition and Proposition

 \subsection{Density of rational points on binary forms}

-In this section, we collect essential lemmas regarding density of rational points on binary form which play an integral role to bound the non-diagonal terms occurred in Lemma \ref{newlem1}.
+In this section, we will discuss the important lemmas related to the density of rational points on binary forms.
+These lemmas play a crucial role in bounding the non-diagonal terms mentioned in Lemma \ref{newlem1}.
 Let $F(x, y)$ be a binary form with integer coefficients, non-zero discriminant, and degree $d\geq 2$.
 For a positive number $Z$, let

 and